-LRTT supports teachers across the Bwindi and Masindi regions of Uganda.
+Our program in Bwindi supports teacher training in the Kanungu district of southwest Uganda.
 Many of the teachers we train teach classes of 60+ children with only a chalkboard.
 In classrooms like these, making sure every child is learning is a real challenge and innovative approaches can make a real difference.

-We work in close partnership with Great Lakes Regional University (GLRU) in the Bwindi District, Southwest Uganda to promote high quality education through teacher training.
-In Masindi, western Uganda, we are partnered with Red Earth Education, working to unlock young peoples potential through better teaching.
+We work in close partnership with Great Lakes Regional University (GLRU) in the Bwindi District, Southwest Uganda to promote high-quality education through teacher training.
+Working in partnership with the Kanungu District Education Office, teachers from 35+ primary and secondary schools are part of our training programme.

 The experience was amazing.
 It was great to be able to immerse myself in a completely different culture and see how schools operate in a totally different context to what we are used to.
 Visiting somewhere so rural meant that we really experienced Uganda properly.

 The lodge was an incredible place to stay and I enjoyed my time there a great deal.
 The location overlooking Bwindi rainforest was stunning, and the local staff and teachers were so kind and very enthusiastic.